 Why does electricity emit CO2?

 The primary emissions from your home come from electricity and heat, as well as building materials.
 Electricity is produced in power plants that run on coal and which emit carbon dioxide when it is burned.
 Even wind turbines and solar cells cost significant amounts of CO2 in raw materials to produce.
 As long as a country does not run on 100% renewable energy, some of the power you will get out of your socket will still be based on fossil fuels, even if you buy electricity exclusively from renewable sources.
 If, on the other hand, you take our challenge “God Energi” in the Climaider app, you can be helped to emit less CO2 through your electricity consumption.

 Why does heating emit CO2?

 Heat is energy.
 To generate energy, you will inevitably emit CO2.
 With an old oil-fired boiler, this is especially evident when you literally pour liters of fossil fuel into the system.
 However, even heat pumps and similar systems emit CO2 emissions, even though it is significantly less.
 This is a result of the systems using power to move the heat around.
-Therefore, it always pays off to think about how much heat you use, both for the climate and your own economy.
+Therefore, it always pays off to think about how much heat you use, both for the climate and your own economy, as discussed in this article.
 However, if you have one of the latter forms of heating, you have already come far.